SwisscomTrustServices/mab-reference-signer/README.md

 It is built as a reference implementation for:
 - Using mTLS for all protected endpoints
-- Calling OIDC + PAR (Pushed Authorization Request)
+- Calling OIDC + PAR
+- Calling OIDC + CIBA
 - Exchanging the authorization code for an access token (SAD JWT)
+- Polling CIBA token endpoint for an access token (SAD JWT)
 - Calling the ETSI signDoc endpoint to sign a document digest
 - Providing a small browser UI for manual testing (copy/paste auth code)
 - Preparing a PDF for signature with PDFBox